marioip/flash-disney/README.txt

 About
 =====

-This is a interactive website challenge for SuperAwesome created by @marioip ( Mario Iglesias )
+This is a interactive minisite created by @marioip ( Mario Iglesias )

 This is a code development with the last technologies and old best practices.
 Using html5, sass, canvas, sprites, base64...